Can a Child Decide Which Parent to Live With in California?

 If the court precludes a child from testifying a custodial preference, the judge must provide another way for the child to express an opinion, such as through a custody evaluator.
-(Cal.
-Fam.
+(Fam.
 Code § 3042.)

-How Much Weight Does the California Family Court Place on a Child’s Preference in Custody Determinations?
+How Much Weight Does the CA Family Court Place on a Child’s Preference in Custody Determinations?

 Each case is different, and the judge will decide how much weight to give to the child’s preference using broad discretion.
 Courts will generally give more value to older children’s opinions than those of younger children.

 There are many reasons why judges don’t automatically accept a child’s preference for custody.
 For example: